10,000

 Privacy.
 Is there really such a thing anymore in the age of surveillance capitalism, smartphones and social media?
 How concerned should you be about what’s going on with technology and data?
 What can you do to protect your own personal privacy?

 We want to keep you informed of privacy matters and help you navigate real threats from hype.
-We’ll share our POV on recent topics on privacy matters.
 We’ll provide a sampling of articles that are relevant and helpful in understanding one or more pieces of the privacy puzzle.

 And we’ll publish the research we’re doing to understand how apps and devices are collecting your data.